kalfeher/blog_code/lambda-bash/README.md

 podman push \
 ${MYACCOUNT}.dkr.ecr.${MYREGION}.amazonaws.com/${FUNCNAME}:latest
 ```
-## Run the lambda
+## Run the Lambda
 The example function should be triggered by an S3 put event.
-The source bucket doesnt matter.
-Make sure the lambda function has permissions to fetch the object.
+Consider adding additional checks to validate the source bucket in the `handler` function.
+Make sure the Lambda function has permissions to fetch the object.